+There is a clear majority of companies which believe that in the case of inter-MN HO, measurements of the SN are not needed.
+Nothing needs to be captured from the measurements perspective.

 If measurements are required by the target MN, two methods to obtain those measurements were discussed during both the online and offline session.

 A) SN provides measurement results to the MN